Struggling to find details on the Is It OK If We Live Together

 In short, if you enjoyed the art and emotional depth of Domestic Girlfriend but are looking for a story with a less intense, more ensemble-focused narrative, ‘May I Live with You?’ will likely be a great fit.
 It trades the singular, high-drama focus for a broader exploration of different kinds of relationships in a warmer, more communal setting.

 Where Can You Officially Read or Buy the ‘May I Live with You?’
-Manga?
+Manga ?

 The best way to read ‘May I Live with You?’ is through official channels that support the author, Kei Sasuga.
 As of 2026, the availability depends on whether you are looking for the licensed English translation or the original Japanese volumes.
-Navigating the world of manga can be confusing, so focusing on legitimate sources ensures high-quality translation and art while also contributing to the creator.
+Navigating the world of

-- Official Digital Platforms: For the licensed English version, the first place to check is Kodansha’s official ‘K MANGA’ app or service.
-Publishers are increasingly using their own digital platforms to release new chapters simultaneously with Japan.
+- Official Digital Platforms: For the licensed English version, the first place to check is Kodansha’s official ‘K

-- Purchasing Physical Volumes: If you can read Japanese or simply want to collect the series, the physical tankōbon volumes (Vol. 1-7 and counting) can be imported.
+MANGA ‘ app or service.
+Publishers are increasingly using their own digital platforms to release new chapters simultaneously with Japan. - Purchasing Physical Volumes: If you can read Japanese or simply want to collect the series, the physical tankōbon volumes (Vol. 1-7 and counting) can be imported.
 Online retailers like Amazon Japan are reliable sources for purchasing and shipping these volumes internationally.

 - Checking for an English Print Release: Keep an eye on announcements from Kodansha USA.
 If the digital version proves popular, a physical print release in English may follow.
 These announcements are typically made on their official social media channels and website.